 In assessing the global operating environment, this Index focused on three key regions—Europe, the Middle East, and Asia—because of their importance relative to U.S. vital security interests.

 For threats to U.S. vital interests, the Index identifies the countries that pose the greatest current or potential threats to U.S. vital interests based on two overarching factors: their behavior and their capability.
-The classic definition of “threat” considers the combination of intent and capability, but intent cannot be clearly measured, so “observed behavior” is used as a reasonable surrogate since it is the clearest manifestation of intent.
+The classic definition of “threat” considers the combination of intent and capability, but intent cannot be clearly measured, so “observed behavior” is used as a reasonable surrogate because it is the clearest manifestation of intent.
 The selection of threat countries is based on their historical behavior and explicit policies or formal statements vis-à-vis U.S. interests, scoring them in two areas: the degree of provocative behavior that they exhibited during the year and their ability to pose a credible threat to U.S. interests irrespective of intent.

 Assessing the Global Operating Environment

 Not all of the factors that characterize an operating environment are equal, but each contributes to the degree to which a particular operating environment is favorable or unfavorable to future U.S. military operations.
 Our assessment of the operating environment employed a five-point scale ranging from “very poor” to “excellent” conditions and covering four regional characteristics of greatest relevance to the conduct of military operations:

 - Very Poor.
 Significant hurdles exist for military operations.
 Physical infrastructure is insufficient or nonexistent, and the region is politically unstable.
 The U.S. military is poorly placed or absent, and alliances are nonexistent or diffuse.

 - Unfavorable.
 A challenging operating environment for military operations is marked by inadequate infrastructure, weak alliances, and recurring political instability.
 The U.S. military is inadequately placed in the region.